solidi/writing/35-what-is-a-staff-engineer-anyway.md

 As a software engineer and software manager, I have worked closely with staff engineers on large strategic projects.
 They have responsibilities that are disparate from leading contributor roles.
 Here are my top recognized attributes.

 **The staff engineer is recognized as a leader.** The staff software engineer continues to grow in their role; they become the *storytellers* within the teams and organizations.
-They market a brand, continuing to improve their craft, skillset, and lead projects.
+They market a brand, continuing to improve their craft, skill set, and lead projects.
 They have obtained a title that matches the designation.

 **Have a default bias toward action.** When problems and friction form in the systems and codebases they are associated with, they move forward not by just observing but acting and correcting the observation without asking for permission.
 They *self-authorize* to experiment and improve the systems.